cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 ### Entity Relationships

-The following model shows the proposed relationships between Tendermint, a socket-based ABCI application, and the proposed data companion service.
+The following model shows the proposed relationships between CometBFT, a socket-based ABCI application, and the proposed data companion service.

 ```